-The SUMP's Action, Financing and Governance Plan is fully fundable through a mix of already available financial resources, identified new resources, and international finance.
-It is based on a transport investment plan from the previous 10 years, with additional revenues generated from increased taxation of fuel, car ownership, and car park.
-Funding occurs within the public budget, resulting in a positive revenue to expenditure ratio for the operation of the public transport network.
-The SUMP is also tailored to the context, location, and places, ensuring a progressive and realistic implementation of the plan.
+The SUMP's Action, Financing and Governance Plan is fully fundable through a mix of already available financial resources, newly identified resources, and international finance.
+It is based on a transport investment plan from the previous decade, with additional revenues generated from heightened taxation of fuel, car ownership, and parking.
+Funding is sourced from the public budget, resulting in a positive revenue-to-expenditure ratio for the operation of the public transport network.
+The SUMP is also tailored to the context, location, and specificities of the area, ensuring a progressive and realistic implementation of the plan.

-The Douala SUMP is inclusive, with information workshops and thematic focus groups that include young people, women, and actors from both modern and informal private sectors.
-This participatory process identifies overlooked issues related to population groups and finds adequate solutions.
-These public and stakeholder consultations mobilised new actors to get involved in organising a car-free day.
+The Douala SUMP is inclusive, facilitating information workshops and thematic focus groups that include young people, women, and actors from both modern and informal private sectors.
+This participatory process identifies overlooked issues related to population groups and devices adequate solutions.
+Notably, these public and stakeholder consultations mobilised new actors to get involved in organising a car-free day.